WestDRI/slides/content/r_gis_brc/_index.md

 ```

 {{<note>}}
-<b>ggmap</b> is a powerful package, but Google now requires an API key obtained through registration.
+<b>ggmap</b> is a powerful package, but Google now requires an API key obtained through registration
 {{</note>}}

 ---

 ## <center>Basemap with basemaps</center>
 <br>
-The package **basemaps** allows to download open source basemap data from several sources, but those cannot easily be combined with `sf` objects.
+The package **basemaps** allows to download open source basemap data from several sources, but those cannot easily be combined with `sf` objects
 <br><br>
 This plots a satellite image of the Agassiz Glacier: